What is a safety audit?

 What happens if my system is found to be faulty or not installed correctly?

 When the audit is complete, the findings will be communicated to you.
 If a solar installation is found to be unsafe, or has the potential to become unsafe, the retailer of the system will be responsible for correcting any faults.
-The installation will continue to be monitored by Solar Victoria until the issue has been resolved and there will be no cost to you.
+Solar Victoria will continue to monitor the installation until the issue has been resolved and there will be no cost to you.

 Will my involvement in the audit program and my data be kept confidential?